Texas Paternity Attorneys

 Determining Biological Parents in Texas

 Even with scientific tests proving paternity, answering the question, “Who is the father?” is not always straightforward.
 In court, paternity will be acknowledged, presumed, or adjudicated.
-A father is presumed the parent if the parties are married at the time the child is born or if the father consented to be listed on the child’s birth certificate.
+A father is presumed to be the parent if the parties are married at the time the child is born or if the father consented to be listed on the child’s birth certificate.
 A presumed father is assumed to be the father unless he or the mother proves otherwise in court.
-An adjudicated, presumed, or acknowledged father is legal obligated to support his children financially.
+An adjudicated, presumed, or acknowledged father is legally obligated to support his children financially.

 Texas Law Establishes Paternity Under Specific Conditions